 LED Headlamps offer bikers increased visibility and safety on the road.
-The after-market options are endless.
+The after-market motorcycle LED lighting options are endless.
 Comparing different LED products can be confusing.
-This is something we discussed in “Make the ‘Bright’ Choice” and “Rats Nest 101”.
+This is something we discussed in “Make the ‘Bright’ Choice”, too.
 How do you choose the best LED headlamp?
 We’ll walk you through a few factors to consider when choosing ‘the brightest headlamp’.
 But before jumping in, there are two key terms to know.

 Lumen: Total “amount” of visible light present – this does not mean brightness!
 A lumen rating does not consider wasted light or electrical and real-world losses.
 These losses include thermal loss, optical loss and assembly loss.

 Lux: A measure of the intensity of illumination on the target area from a distance.
 This is how much useful light gets delivered to the task/target area.
 Lux measures delivered light, discounting any waste.